sahaysrv/IMDB-Dataset-Review-Classification/README.md

   - Test Set: 25,000 labeled reviews (50% positive, 50% negative)
   - Unlabeled Data: 50,000 reviews (for unsupervised learning tasks)

-## File Structure

-### 3. `unsup/`
-Contains 50,000 unlabeled reviews, which can be used for pretraining or unsupervised learning tasks.
+### Contains 50,000 unlabeled reviews, which can be used for pretraining or unsupervised learning tasks.

 ## Format